Home

 • and on and on and on...

-Because of all these factors it is usually easier to get approved through a dealership.
+Because of all these factors it is almost always easier to get approved through a dealership.
 They will also be able to more easily find the right lender for your specific needs, like no money down, limited income, BK not discharged, etc.

 Of course, if you have a great relationship with your bank and/or credit union, then those are great places to start to look.